Mileage vs. Actual Expenses: Which Method Is Best for Me?

 With this method, you don't have to keep track of all your car, maintenance, and gas expenses all year round.
 You also can't deduct depreciation — all of these costs are "built into" the standard mileage deduction.

-Instead, throughout the year, you'll track the miles that you actually drive for work using a logbook or an app.
+Instead, throughout the year, you'll track the miles you drive for work using a logbook or an app.
 At tax time, you can claim a standard mileage rate deduction for every mile you drove.

 Write-offs you can claim on top of the standard mileage deduction